 Breakfast in the United Kingdom

-The Great British breakfast will certainly keep you going all morning.
-We had a full English every day while staying in hotels in Britain.
+The Great British breakfast originally from the United Kingdom will certainly keep you going all morning.
+We had a traditional full English breakfast every day while staying in hotels in Britain.
 We thought it was great value, room and a breakfast this size for around £10 each.
-Cereal, fruit, juices, toast, teas and coffees were also included.
+Cereal, fruit, juices, toast, teas and coffees are also included in most full English breakfasts.

-Your traditional British breakfast will include eggs, sausage, bacon, occasionally black pudding and, hopefully, some vegetables, baked beans, tomatoes, mushrooms, and sometimes fried potatoes of some sort .
+Your traditional British breakfast will include eggs (poached eggs, fried or scrambled), sausage, bacon, occasionally black pudding and, hopefully, some vegetables, baked beans, tomatoes, mushrooms, and sometimes fried potatoes of some sort.
 Serve with ketchup or HP sauce.

-The beans served at breakfast in England and the rest of the UK are normally baked beans out of a tin, ideally Heinz, but you’ll often come across cheaper brands.
+The beans served at breakfast in England and the rest of the UK are normally baked beans out of a tin, ideally Heinz baked beans, but you’ll often come across cheaper brands.
 I’ve never come across home-made baked beans on a full English breakfast plate, although you can make a version of British baked beans at home.
 Heinz is of course, an American company.

 To make a full Welsh or full Scottish, local specialties like lava bread, potato scones or haggis may be added.